Guidance for parents or carers who are currently electively home educating.

 See more information about the Healthy Child Team.

-Find out about mental health and wellbeing support services for children and young people, including CHAMS, Compass Phoenix and Kooth.
+Find out about mental health and wellbeing support services for children and young people, including CAMHS, Compass Phoenix and Kooth.

 Early help is the term used by all agencies to describe North Yorkshire's approach to providing early support to families at any stage of a child's life when a problem or difficulty first arises.
 Early help supports children, young people and their families to be happy, healthy and safe, as well as helping them to achieve their potential and increasing their ability to manage life's challenges.